Modern Languages, Literatures and Cultures

 Courses & Programs

-The Department of Modern Languages offers Majors in Modern Languages and Hispanic Studies, an International Major in German Studies, as well as Minors in German Studies, Hispanic Studies, and Japanese Studies and Certificates in Modern Languages and in Intensive English.
+The Department of Modern Languages, Literatures, and Cultures offers an Honours program in Hispanic Studies, Majors in Modern Languages and Hispanic Studies, International Major in German, as well as Concentrations/Minors in German Studies, Hispanic Studies, and Japanese Studies (International Concentration).